raindev/dotfiles/README.md

     mv dotfiles .dotfiles

-Run `install` script, it will do everything for you:
+On OS X run `install` script, it will do everything for you:

     cd .dotfiles/ && ./install